1. Get some support and advice

 3. Get some teaching experience

 This may sound really obvious, and indeed, at the first level of diploma, the exam boards don’t necessarily require any evidence of teaching, but I believe you’ll get far more out of the exam if you’ve got some experience to draw on.
-It means that you can test out your ideas and methods before hand, and in the exam you can make reference to specific pupils.
+It means that you can test out your ideas and methods before hand, and in the exam you can make reference to specific situations.
 If you’re not already teaching, try and take the opportunity to observe other teachers in action; some may even be willing to let you do some ‘work experience’ with them.

 4. Be clear about your teaching philosophy